HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-spectra.md

 ### Reading and fitting the spectra

 This code will read in the spectra and fit a simple power-law model with default start values (we do not necessarily recommend this model for this type of source, nor leaving parameters set to default values).
-It also extracts the spectrum data points, fitted model data points and the fitted model parameters, for plotting purposes.
+It also extracts the spectrum data points, fitted model data points for plotting, and the fitted model parameters.

 Note that we move into the directory where the spectra are stored.
 This is because the main source spectra files have relative paths to the background and response files in their headers, and if we didn't move into the